magicmonty/bash-git-prompt/README.md

   and end of the prompt by setting `GIT_PROMPT_START` and `GIT_PROMPT_END` before you source the `gitprompt.sh`.

-- The current git repo information is obtained by the script `gitstatus.sh` or `gitstatus.py`.
-Both scripts do the same thing, but the bash script is a tad more quick, and is used by default.
-If you prefer the python script (possibly because you have enhanced it), simply delete or change the name of `gitstatus.sh`.
+- The current git repo information is obtained by the script `gitstatus.sh`.
 - You can define `prompt_callback` function to tweak your prompt dynamically.

 ```sh